Menu

 • Talk to Someone.
 Begin to share your thoughts aloud and actively use the language of rites of passage.
 The key is to find at least one other person (2+ better) who can become the “village to raise a child.”
 There are a number of ways to engage in conversations, such as:

-1. Personal consultation with a member of the Center and David Blumenkrantz.
-Talk with David – share ideas to formulate your rite of passage experience.
+1. Personal consultation with a member of the PERMIE KIDs and Edge Alliance community working with the Center and David Blumenkrantz.
+Talk with Jen and David – share ideas to formulate your rite of passage experience.

 They grow up so quickly.
 Build a foundation now for the transitions to come.
 Parents/Guardians, click here to Take Action.